FirstEast/1e-Disco/README.md

 * Numpy
 * Pillow or PIL

+You can install these from pip by running `pip install -r requirements.txt`.

 To run the beat code from source, you will also need to install the following:
 * PyAudio (Google for it and you'll find installers for Windows/Mac/Linux)